AnkerPay/Anker/doc/masternode_conf.md

 The basic reasoning for these requirements is that, you get to keep your ANK in your local wallet and host your masternode remotely, securely.
 ## Configuration ##

-Note: The auto zANK minter should be disabled during this setup to prevent autominting of your masternode collateral.
-BEFORE unlocking your wallet, you can disable autominting in the control wallet option menu.

 1) Using the control wallet, enter the debug console (Tools > Debug console) and type the following command:
 ```